MarkGravestock/RomanNumeralKataFSharp/MarkGravestock.RomanNumeralKata/ReadMe.md

 ### Things to consider

 - Triangulation and [TPP](https://en.wikipedia.org/wiki/Transformation_Priority_Premise) as ways to move in small steps from the Specific to Generic

+### Other Things to look at

+- Review [Recursive types and folds](https://swlaschin.gitbooks.io/fsharpforfunandprofit/content/series/recursive-types-and-folds.html) this may give pointers to removing duplication from matching.
+- Try out property based tests against my solution